ElecRei/SR_Tracker/README.md

   + Updated JS file - Minor Edit (ElecRei-test-1)
   + Merged (ElecRei-test-1) with the master branch
   + Archived copy of Repo
+  + Created separate branches to work on design and JS code
+  + Create Bulletin Board for notifications

 + *9/21/2017*
   + Repo Created